-Seventeenth resolution - Approval of information concerning all compensation for the previous financial year
+Fourteenth resolution - Approval of information concerning all compensation for the previous financial year

-The General Meeting, consulted in application of article L 225-100, II of the French Commercial Code, approves the remuneration policy for the past financial year and relating to the information listed in I of article L 225-37- 3 of the French Commercial Code.
+The General Meeting, consulted in application of articles L 225-100 and L 22-10-34 of the French Commercial Code, approves the remuneration policy for the past financial year and relating to the information listed in article L 22-10-9 of the French Commercial Code.

-Eighteenth resolution - Approval of remuneration components due or granted for the 2019-2020 financial year to Mr Stéphane Dalyac, Chairman of the Management Board.
+Fifteenth resolution - Approval of remuneration components due or granted for the 2020-2021 financial year to Mr Stéphane Dalyac, Chairman of the Management Board.

-The General Shareholders' Meeting, consulted pursuant to articles L 225-82-2 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed to Mr Stéphane Dalyac, Chairman of the Management Board, for the financial year ended March 31, 2020, as presented in the report on corporate governance, and approves the payment of performance-related or exceptional remuneration items.
+The General Shareholders' Meeting, consulted pursuant to articles L 22-10-26 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed to Mr Stéphane Dalyac, Chairman of the Management Board, for the financial year ended March 31, 2021, as presented in the report on corporate governance, and approves the payment of performance-related or exceptional remuneration items.

-Nineteenth resolution - Approval of remuneration components due or granted for the 2019-2020 financial year to Ms Alexandra Pereyre, member of the Management Board.
+Sixteenth resolution - Approval of remuneration components due or granted for the 2020-2021 financial year to Ms Alexandra Pereyre, member of the Management Board.

-The General Shareholders' Meeting, consulted pursuant to articles L 225-82-2 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed for the financial year ended March 31, 2020 to Ms Alexandra Pereyre, member of the Management Board, as presented in the report on corporate governance, and approves the payment of performance-related and/or exceptional remuneration items.
+The General Shareholders' Meeting, consulted pursuant to articles L 22-10-26 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed for the financial year ended March 31, 2021 to Ms Alexandra Pereyre, member of the Management Board, as presented in the report on corporate governance, and approves the payment of performance-related and/or exceptional remuneration items.

-Twentieth resolution - Approval of remuneration components due or granted for the 2019-2020 financial year to Ms Stéphanie Meneux, member of the Management Board.
+Seventeenth resolution - Approval of remuneration components due or granted for the 2020-2021 financial year to Ms Stéphanie Meneux, member of the Management Board.

-The General Shareholders' Meeting, consulted pursuant to articles L 225-82-2 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed for the financial year ended March 31, 2020 to Ms Stéphanie Meneux, member of the Management Board, as presented in the report on corporate governance, and approves the payment of performance-related and/or exceptional remuneration items.
+The General Shareholders' Meeting, consulted pursuant to articles L 22-10-26 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed for the financial year ended March 31, 2021 to Ms Stéphanie Meneux, member of the Management Board, as presented in the report on corporate governance, and approves the payment of performance-related and/or exceptional remuneration items.

-Twenty resolution - Approval of remuneration components due or granted for the 2019-2020 financial year to Mr Maurice de Kervénoaël, Chairman of the Supervisory Board.
+Eighteenth resolution - Approval of remuneration components due or granted for the 2020-2021 financial year to Mr Maurice de Kervénoaël, Chairman of the Supervisory Board.

-The General Shareholders' Meeting, consulted pursuant to articles L 225-82-2 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed for the financial year ended March 31, 2020 to Mr Maurice de Kervénoaël, Chairman of the Supervisory Board, as presented in the report on corporate governance, and approves the payment of performance-related and/or exceptional remuneration items.
+The General Shareholders' Meeting, consulted pursuant to articles L 22-10-26 and L 225-100 of the French Commercial Code, voting in accordance with the quorum and majority voting rules applicable to Ordinary General Shareholders' Meetings, issues a favourable opinion on the remuneration components due or attributed for the financial year ended March 31, 2021 to Mr Maurice de Kervénoaël, Chairman of the Supervisory Board, as presented in the report on corporate governance, and approves the payment of performance-related and/or exceptional remuneration items.

-Twenty second resolution - Approval of remuneration components due or granted for the 2019-2020 financial year to Mr Patrick Thomas, Vice Chairman of the Supervisory Board.
+Nineteenth resolution - Approval of remuneration components due or granted for the 2020-2021 financial year to Mr Patrick Thomas, Vice Chairman of the Supervisory Board.